JHUAPL-DTNMA/dtnma-tools/docs/api/03-refdm.md

  * The `TYPE` of "eid" and the `ID` being a transport endpoint identifier (which itself is a URI value).
  * The `TYPE` of "idx" and the `ID` being ordinal index of the same agent (as a decimal integer).
-   This index is dependent upon the order in which the agents are seen by a specfici manager instance.
+   This index is dependent upon the order in which the agents are seen by a specific manager instance.

 The template parameter `{?form}` below refers to a choice of encoded form for ARIs to be sent or retrieved, as one of either:
  * The form "text" meaning a newline-separated, URI-encoded form of ARIs consistent with the "application/uri-list" media type and Section 9.2 of ARI @cite ietf-dtn-ari-06.